ampproject/amphtml/CONTRIBUTING.md

 See the License for the specific language governing permissions and limitations under the License.
 -->
+# Contributing to AMP HTML

+The AMP HTML project strongly encourages technical [contributions](https://www.ampproject.org/contribute/)!

+We hope you'll become an ongoing participant in our open source community but we also welcome one-off contributions for the issues you're particularly passionate about.

 - [Filing issues](#filing-issues)
   * [Suggestions](#suggestions)
   * [Bugs](#bugs)